-Look, I know what you’re thinking.
-Normally I would think the same thing: “Wheat berries.
+I know what you may be thinking.
+“Wheat berries.
 Ummm.
 Boring.”
-But so help me, I’ll be had if you make this, try it and don’t like it.
+But I’m telling you what, it’s anything but boring – it is downright delicious!
+Really, you just need to try it.
 Change the name if it makes it more appealing to you.
 Pretend it’s rice.
 Heck, pretend it’s chocolate.
 Whatever it takes to make you try it.
 Because once you do, you will be very pleasantly surprised.
-This Asian Wheat Berry Salad is so tasty, even my two year old devoured it!
+This Asian Wheat Berry Salad is so tasty, even my daughter at age two devoured it when I made it a few years ago for the first time.
 Now if a picky toddler likes this salad, so you will you!

 Let’s get started!

-First cook the wheat berries.
 There are two basic kinds of wheat berries: Hard and Soft.
 You’ll need soft wheat berries for this recipe which can be a little more challenging to find.
 Whereas I’ve been able to find hard wheat berries in the bulk sections of some large grocery stores, I’ve only found soft wheat berries at health food stores.
 If you have a hard time finding them locally you can buy them online for a good price.
-The Palouse Brand happens to be based here in my home State of Washington.
-The wheat berries are grown here, they’re non-GMO, are not irradiated, are Certified Kosher Parve, and their wheat berries can be sprouted.
-Several thumbs up for WA’s very own Palouse Brand!
+This particular brand is non-GMO, non-irradiated, is Certified Kosher Parve, and these wheat berries can be sprouted.

-Then we’re going to make the dressing.
+Next make the dressing.
 You’ll need hoisin sauce for this.
 You can find it in any Asian grocery store.
-If not, you can conveniently buy it here online.
+If not, you can buy it here online.

 Place the cooked wheat berries in a large mixing bowl with all the veggies.
 The wheat berries can still be warm, but not hot.